sreenithi/Covid-and-Pneumonia-XRay-Classification/README.md

 # Your Project Title Here

 *TODO:* Write a short introduction to your project.
+The aim of this project is to classify Chest X-Ray images as whether they are positive for Covid-19, Viral Pneumonia or Normal (free of both diseases).
+Two types of classification was implemented using Microsoft Azure ML as follows:
+ * The first is to train a Convolutional Neural Network (CNN)on the dataset and use the HyperDrive feature of AzureML to find the optimal number of filters for each Conv2D layer of the model.
+ * The second option was to use the AutoML feature of AzureML with DNN enabled to automatically train multiple classifier models on the data

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.